chihwu/Picker2/README.md

-# Picker2
+# Pickers
-Mobile Application Assignment 4
+Mobile Application Assignment 5

 Please note the in order for the contacts Content Provider of my app runs successfully, one needs to use a device rather than the emulator to run the app.
 In addition, the function from